shenfe/rext/README.md

 As simple as `rext(options).success(onSuccess).error(onError)`.

-Besides, it shares the similar format of the Option object as jQuery ajax:
+Besides, the format of jQuery ajax's option object is also allowed:

 ```js
 {